piyumalsha123/mobile-app---dailybloom/README.md

-# DailyBloom - Habit & Task Tracker 🌸
+# DailyBloom - Journal & Habbit Tracker 🌸

 ## Project Overview
 DailyBloom is a cross-platform mobile application developed for the Advanced API Development (AAD) module.
 It helps users track daily habits, manage tasks, and maintain a personal journal in a minimalist, user-friendly environment.